 The New Asbestos Legislation For Landlords Has Arrived

 Is your home built before the year 2000?
 If so, did you know that you could just about bet your house that it will have asbestos containing material (ACM) used as part of the construction?
 If not, don’t panic, you are not alone.
-It is a pretty strange situation, in that the ACM is actually a very useful product, except of course, that it can kill you.
 The good news is that most ACM poses absolutely no risk to you as long as it is not damaged or degrading in any way.

 So why does this matter to you, what does the legislation require you as a landlord to do and what is your next step?